 After receiving your diploma, your name, permaculture business name if any, and contact information will be published in the PINA roster of diplomates.

 It is expected that you will maintain an active membership in PINA and you will participate in a PINA-recognized education program or permaculture convergence at least once every 3 years.

 PINA will review your credentials every 5 years.

-Permaculture educators should send PDC participant rosters to the PINA registry.
+Permaculture educators are asked to send their PDC participant rosters to the PINA registry.